Winter in Jasper is divine. Once the snow arrives, the town is transformed into a…

-Drive 40 minutes south from Medicine Hat and you’ll enter one of Alberta’s most beautiful parks.
+Drive 40 minutes south from Medicine Hat and you’ll enter one of Alberta’s most beautiful parks – Cypress Hills Interprovincial Park as it shares a border with Saskatchewan.
 It’s a four season gem with skiing and snowshoeing available in winter, and hiking and mountain biking in the summer.
 There’s also a beach, boating, a couple of decent restaurants and lots of birdlife and wild animals.

 Choose from camping, glamping or Elkwater Lake Lodge & Resort.

 If you’re planning to stay in Medicine Hat your best bet is one of the chain hotels.

 Baymont by Wyndham Medicine Hat is rated as fabulous.

 HomeStay Inn & Suites would be another solid choice.

 Further reading on things to do in southern Alberta

 - A Visit to Southern Alberta’s Castle Provincial Park

 - 3 Southern Alberta Provincial Parks That Should be on Your Radar